 THE "ETHICS" TIME GAP

-The source of the lethal injection drugs had gone, virtually, unmentioned, in this context, from 1977, when the lethal injection protocols were adopted by Oklahoma, and from 1982, when they were first used for executions, in Texas, until 2009 - 32 years and 27 years later, respectively.
-It took Pfizer until 2016, to announce their efforts, 39 and 34 years later.
+The drug companies were invisible and speechless, from 1977, when the lethal injection protocols were, publicly, adopted by Oklahoma, and from 1982, when they were first used for executions, in Texas, until 2009 - 32 years and 27 years later, respectively.

 Why did the moral outrage take 27-39 years to surface?